-Being the largest CO_2 emitter and energy consumer (Guan, Peters, Weber, & Hubacek, 2009), China is taking increasing responsibility for global climate actions.
-To reduce greenhouse gas (GHG) emissions in more effective and efficient ways, China has set a series of relevant strategies and specific policies targeting super-emitting sectors (NDRC, 2016c), including power generation (NDRC, 2017), coal mining (NDRC, 2016b), and the iron and steel industry (MIIT, 2016).
+Being the largest CO2 emitter and energy consumer (Guan et al. 2009), China is taking increasing responsibility for global climate actions.
+To reduce greenhouse gas (GHG) emissions in more effective and efficient ways, China has set a series of relevant strategies and specific policies targeting super-emitting sectors (NDRC 2016c), including power generation (NDRC 2017), coal mining (NDRC 2016b), and the iron and steel industry (MIIT 2016).
 Cement is one of the largest key sources of process-related emissions in China and worldwide.
-According to China's official GHG emission inventories from National Communications on Climate Change (as shown in Figure S1), process-related GHG emissions from the cement lime industry reached 157.78 million tons (Mt) (or 57% of the total process-related emissions) in 1994 (NDRC, 2004), 411.57 Mt (or 72%) in 2005 (NDRC, 2013), and 834.03 Mt (or 70%) in 2012 (NDRC, 2016a).
+According to China's official GHG emission inventories from National Communications on Climate Change (as shown in Figure S1), process-related GHG emissions from the cement lime industry reached 157.78 million tons (Mt) (or 57% of the total process-related emissions) in 1994 (NDRC 2004), 411.57 Mt (or 72%) in 2005 (NDRC 2013), and 834.03 Mt (or 70%) in 2012 (NDRC 2016a).
 With such a large amount and rapid growth of GHG emissions, the cement industry has become a key sector in GHG emissions mitigation.
 Indeed, several policies have been proposed to reduce the energy consumption and emission intensity of the cement industry in China.
-In the latest 13th five-year plan for the cement industry, the government aims to achieve a 30% reduction of the air pollutant emissions of the cement industry in 2020 compared to the 2015 level (China Cement Association [CCA], 2017).
-The energy consumption per tonne of clinker production should be kept under 105 kg coal equivalent in 2020, while those of 2015 amounted to 112 kg.
-With the efforts of the government, the process-related CO_2 emissions from China's cement industry peaked in 2014 (Shan, Guan, Zheng, et al., 2018), maintaining the same trend as China's total emissions (Guan et al., 2018).
+In the latest 13th five-year plan for the cement industry, the government aims to achieve a 30% reduction of the air pollutant emissions of the cement industry in 2020 compared to the 2015 level (China Cement Association, CCA, (2017).
+The energy consumption per ton of clinker production should be kept under 105 kilograms (kg) coal equivalent in 2020, while those of 2015 amounted to 112 kg.
+With the efforts of the government, the process-related CO2 emissions from China's cement industry peaked in 2014 (Shan et al. 2018a), maintaining the same trend as China's total emissions (Guan et al. 2018).

-Accurate accounts of the cement-related emissions and understanding the driving forces of the changes in emissions is of considerable value, and especially has practical significance for further emission reduction policymaking.
-Oda, Maksyutov, and Andres (2018) developed a global high spatial resolution gridded CO_2 emissions data inventory including cement production as a part of nonpoint emission sources. Şanal (2018) evaluated the CO_2 emissions of different types of cement and discussed emission reduction capacities of cement replacement in concrete production.
-Andrew (2018) presented a new analysis of global process emissions from cement production, which were 30% lower than those reported by the Global Carbon Project (Le Quéré et al., 2015).
-Apart from the carbon source function, Xi et al. (2016) found that carbonation of cement materials has offset 43% of CO_2 emissions from cement production from 1930 to 2013.
+Accurately accounts of the cement-related emissions and understanding the driving forces of the changes in emissions is of considerable value, especially has practical significance for further emission reduction policymaking.
+Oda et al. (2018) developed a global high-spatial-resolution gridded CO2 emissions data inventory including cement production as a part of nonpoint emission sources.
+Sanal (2018) evaluated the CO2 emissions of different types' cement and discussed emission reduction capacities of cement replacement in concrete production.
+Andrew (2018) presented a new analysis of global process emissions from cement production, which were 30 % lower than those reported by the Global Carbon Project (Le Quéré et al. 2015).
+Apart from the carbon source function, Xi et al. (2016) found that carbonation of cement materials has offset 43% of CO2 emissions from cement production from 1930 to 2013.

-Previous studies have employed the index decomposition analysis (IDA)-logarithmic mean Divisia index (LMDI) model to analyze the variations of carbon emissions.
+Previous studies have employed the Index Decomposition Analysis (IDA) - logarithmic mean Divisia index (LMDI) model to analyze the variations of carbon emissions.
 Branger and Quirion (2015) investigated the changes of CO2 emissions in the European cement industry from 1990 to 2012 and found that most of the emission change (activity, clinker trade, thermal and electrical energy efficiency, and electricity decarbonization) could be attributed to the activity effect.
-When it comes to China, Xu, Fleiter, Eichhammer, and Fan (2012) got a similar result.
+When it comes to China, Xu et al. (2012) got a similar result.
 They found that the activity effect (calcining process and electricity consumption) was the main driver of cement-related emissions increase while clinker share, structural shift, and kiln efficiency were main negative drivers.
-Wang, Zhu, and Geng (2013) identified the main drivers that influence China's cement-related GHG emissions.
-Lin and Zhang (2016) found that the labor productivity was the major driving force to increase the cement-related CO2 emissions from 1991 to 2010.
+Wang et al. (2013) identified the main drivers that influence China's cement-related greenhouse gas emissions.
+Boqiang Lin (2016) found that the labor productivity was the major driving force to increase the cement-related $CO_2$ emissions from 1991 to 2010.